Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Applications of differentiable capabilities

 \subsection{Hamiltonian Monte Carlo}

 \textbf{Setup.} To complement our previous correlation function matching gradient descent experiment, we now turn to HMC to illustrate Monte Carlo inference capabilities with \diffhodia.
-We use the same $\hat{\omega}(r)$ mock observation from the previous section, this time using the jackknife covariance estimate from \textsc{tng300}.
+We use the same $\hat{\omega}(r)$ mock observation from Section \ref{sec:correlationfunctionobjective}; however, where a diagonal variance estimate sufficed for gradient-based optimization, here we adopt the jackknife covariance from \citet{Pandya_2025} specifically to enable a direct comparison of posteriors between \diffhodia, \halotoolsia, and \IAEmu, all of which used identical covariance estimates in that work.
 For this analysis, we use a fixed HOD and only consider $\musat$ and $\mucen$ as free parameters.

 We use the uninformative priors:

 and employ the $\tt{numpyro}$ \citep{phan2019composable} implementation of a No-U-Turn Sampler (NUTS, \cite{hoffman2011nouturnsampleradaptivelysetting}).
 We use four chains with 1500 steps (500 burn-in), and additionally average over 10 likelihood realizations per step to aid convergence.
 A similar analysis was conducted in \citet{Pandya_2025} using \halotoolsia and \IAEmu, allowing us to compare \diffhodia against both the ground truth \halotoolsia and its emulator \IAEmu.
 HMC on \diffhodia took roughly 5 minutes to converge on a single NVIDIA A100 GPU, while HMC with \IAEmu converged in approximately one minute on the same GPU.
 As \halotoolsia is not differentiable, a comparable MCMC analysis required up to a full day across 150 CPU cores.